Expert Advice

 What is Required for Deck Drawings for a Permit?

-Drawing deck plans doesn’t have to be complicated, but your plans do need to comply with local building codes.
-To find out what is required to apply for a deck permit, reach out to your local building department to obtain a copy of the codes and regulations specific to your area.
+Drawing deck plans doesn’t have to be complicated, but your plans must comply with local building codes.
+To find out what is required to apply for a deck permit, contact your local building department to obtain a copy of the codes and regulations specific to your area.
 Many municipalities offer information packets that outline the items that need to be submitted at the time of application.
 Some even offer easy-to-use deck templates that guide you through the required information and steps for drawing residential deck plans for permit.

 To issue a decking permit, a permitting office typically needs the following: